 Yes, this has to be the first and most important one as far as the key thing that today’s hospitality job seekers want.

-Based on the data from governing.com, Hospitality and Travel industry have the minimum hourly average wage across industries in the USA.
+Based on the data from Bureau of Labor Statistics, Hospitality and Travel industry have one of the minimum hourly average wage across industries in the USA.